Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 ### 2.1.4 MDM Web service
 ### CURRENT STATUS:
-- Testing with Access Center dev team and ISD is in progress.
-- SF Case CS3632319 is resolved - We are receiving transactions in MDM TEST.
-Current Send Ports setup to point to the Training Environment.
-- Previous Plan - Work with NTST to deploy the LA DEV changes they made to LA UAT.
-NTST does not have an interface from LA UAT to MDM QA.
-Team is discussing impact and whether we can move from LA  DEV to LA LIVE bypassing QA.
+- Two SF cases have been escalated:
+-  CS3756862 (Delay in receiving transactions in Dynamics) and SF Case
+- CS3756977 (Multiple Create Client operations for the same Client).
+NTST made configuration changes and DMH is monitoring traffic.
+- New SF  CS3762335 (Receiving Create transactions for old Clients) - Working with NTST to resolve this issue.
+- Integration Team Deployed MDM to Production environment on 9/17/2025.

 ###NEXT STEPS: